 Conversations with Dementia

 Source: Our Kebun Baru, St. Luke’s Eldercare, Dementia Singapore

-Dementia-Friendly Kebun Baru is a series of four videos featuring candid conversations between children and seniors with dementia living in the Kebun Baru Community.
-Despite dementia, conversations with seniors don’t have to be difficult for children.
+Dementia-friendly Kebun Baru is a series of four videos, featuring candid conversations between children and seniors with dementia living in the Kebun Baru Community.
+Despite dementia, conversations with the seniors do not have to be difficult for children.

 Our Grandfather Story – Can Ask Meh?